drew-bowman/Colorization/README.md

 ### Training the CGAN
 CGAN code can be found in [colorization_pix2pix.ipynb](colorization_pix2pix.ipynb).

-Load a dataset to train, set training parameters, and let your computer fume for the next couple days.
+Grab some images to train/test, set training parameters, and let your computer fume for the next couple days.
 Below are a couple features of the code.

 As the model trains, it will output predictions on the training set after each epoch.
 This way, you can see the model converge (or fail spectacularly) in real time.
 ![](Images/Epoch%2024.png)